Budgeting and Finance 101

 For organizations that are part of local governments, there may be state-level resources that provide budgeting guidance.
 For example, the Municipal Research and Services Center (MRSC), a nonprofit organization that helps local governments across Washington State, provides an overview of the budgeting process for municipalities.

-Significant changes to a budget typically require approval from your governing board.
+Significant changes to a budget typically require approval from the agency’s governing board.
 Section 5311 subrecipients should also check with their State DOT for any state requirements related to budget modification and/or adjustment.

 If actual costs are significantly higher than what was budgeted, grantees should check with the State DOT on options for appropriately using grant funding or covering expenses (when they exceed the budget).
 Note that FTA-funded grants are usually for a very specific project, and funds must be used for the costs identified in the grant budget.
 If an organization becomes unable to use an FTA grant as specified in the award, it generally will not have the flexibility to use the grant for other project costs.